View William Kendrick's Obituary on lubbockonline.com and share memories

 He taught Bible at Southwestern Christian College in Terrell, TX, and Christian College of the Southwest in Mesquite, TX.
 He was one of the founding faculty at Lubbock Christian University, where he taught Bible and Greek for 10 years.
 Later, he served as an adjunct professor in Religious Studies at University of New Mexico for 15 years.
 He held pulpit ministries in Arkansas, Louisiana, Texas and New Mexico.

-In the final stage of his career he served as a translation consultant for United Bible Societies, working with native translators in Navajo in New Mexico, Upik in Alaska, and Huong, Lau, and Vietnamese in the USA, as well as American Sign Language.
-While working with translations, he traveled throughout the USA, and was able to travel to numerous countries, including Canada, Thailand, Germany, England.
+In the final stage of his career he served as a translation consultant for United Bible Societies, working with native translators in Navajo in New Mexico, Yupik in Alaska, and Hmong, Lao, and Vietnamese in the USA, as well as American Sign Language.
+While working with translations, he traveled throughout the USA, and was able to travel to numerous countries, including Canada, Thailand, Germany and England.
 He served on the board for Vietnamese Bible, Inc. after he retired from UBS.

 In retirement, he loved reading, photography, traveling, and teaching Bible classes at church.